Nancy S. Steinhardt

-My research has involved the art, architecture, and archaeology of China, Korea, and Japan from the 2nd through 14th centuries.
+My research focuses on the art, architecture, and archaeology of China, Korea, and Japan from the 2nd through 14th centuries.
 I have done fieldwork in all three countries.
 I am particularly interested in how Chinese art is borrowed, adopted, adapted, and reinterpreted at China's borders.

-Current research projects are: "China's Early Mosques" and "Chinese Architecture under Mongolian Rule."
+Current research projects are: "China's Early Mosques," "The Borders of Chinese Architecture," and "Chinese Architecture under Mongolian Rule."

 My affiliations at Penn are: the Departments of East Asian Languages and Civilization, History of Art, Architecture, and the Museum of Archaeology and Anthropology.

 - "Uygur Art - Tang Art," May 2009

 - "New Directions in Yuan Painting," December 2, 2006

 - "Life and Death in Ancient China and Ancient Egypt," March 2005.

 - "Paul Crèt, Chinese Architecture, and the Beaux Arts," October 2003.

 Chinese Archaeology, Life and Death in Ancient China and Ancient Egypt, East Asian Art and Civilization, Arts of China, Arts of Japan, Chinese Architecture, Japanese Architecture, Chinese Painting, Chinese Art under the Mongols, Life and Death in Han China, The Chinese City, Archaeology of Central Asia, East Asian Funerary Arts, Chinese Wall Painting, Tang China and Nara Japan, Art of the Northern and Southern Dynasties, Liao Art and Architecture, Yuan Art and Architecture, The East Asian Monastery.